psu13/mutable-hakyll/posts/my-chili.md

 great for this.
 Or just toss in some of their roasted and crushed pepper mix.
 Kashmiri chili can be a nice kick.
 For an extra surprise toss in some Sichuan peppercorns.

-So, toast the cumin seeds lightly before you grind them.
+Toast the cumin seeds lightly before you grind them.
 It makes a difference.
 Then stuff everything into a cheap coffee grinder that you use only for this and pulverize it all.

 Now get out your big cast iron dutch oven chili pot.
 I like the Le Creuset stuff.
 Dice the onion and garlic and sauté it on medium heat in a generous amount of oil or butter for a few minutes.
 Season with a good grab of salt, pepper and the dried herbs if you have them.